 account status (enabled or disabled) and admin comments on the reasons for account disabling;

-customer’s membership level and applications for membership (if any).
+customer's membership level and membership applications (if any).

 If required, a store admin can change the customer's email and password, as well as force the customer to change their password on their next login, enable/disable the account with a comment on the reason for doing so, and assign a membership to this customer or change the customer's membership.

-The customer address book displays the billing and/or shipping data specified by this customer during checkout.
-This page also records and displays the history of address changes (even if a single letter or number in the address is changed, it is recorded as a new customer address).
+The customer address book displays the billing and shipping data specified during checkout.
+This page also records and shows the history of address changes (even if a single letter or number in the address is changed, your store registered it as a new customer address).

-A store admin can change the existing customer address or add a new one if required.
-The set of address information fields that need to be completed by customers can be adjusted via the Address fields page (Store setup > Cart & checkout) of the store Admin area.
+A store admin can change the current customer address or add a new one if required via the Address fields page (Store Setup > Cart & Checkout) of the store Admin area.

 Merging Related Accounts

-Since X-Cart creates a customer account even if a buyer preferred not to sign up with a store, there can be a case that one and the same email is first used for an unregistered purchase and X-Cart creates an anonymous customer account for this email and then the same email is used for a store sign-up and X-Cart creates a registered customer account for it.
-As a result, a store has 2 customer accounts registered for one and the same email both containing some order history.
-A store admin has a possibility to merge such customer accounts to keep all customer info in the same place.
+Since X-Cart creates a customer account even if a buyer prefers not to sign up with a store, there can be a case that the email is used for an unregistered purchase, and X-Cart creates an anonymous customer account for this email.
+Then the same email is used for a store sign-up, and X-Cart creates a registered customer account.
+As a result, a store has two customer accounts registered for the same email containing some order history.
+A store admin can merge such customer accounts to keep all customer info in the same place.

 Accordingly, if you see users with the same email address in the user list of your store Admin area - one with the access level "Customer" and another one with the access level "Anonymous" - you can merge these accounts.
 To do so, follow the steps below:

-Now if you check the user list there will be only one customer account registered for this email.
+If you check the user list, your store will have only one customer account registered for this email.
 This account will contain the order history and the address book changes from both registered and anonymous accounts.